 Mentors and guest speakers at the activity were renowned festival directors, cultural activists and artists, as well as people working in different fields of action such as the political, social/humanitarian and technological.

 During their participation, they not only acted as lecturers but also as true mentors as they engaged in in-depth discussions with the participants.
 They were present for multiple days, some for the whole period of the training.
 They allowed participants an honest and open insight into their careers, including both success stories and failures.

-The mentors and speakers present during Online Training #3 were:
+The mentors and speakers present during the Online Training - Festivals and Social Cohesion were:

 - Mike Van Graan - Playwright, project manager at Sustaining Theatre and Dance (STAND) Festival - South Africa